brunoooost/IPLogger-FlipZero/README.md

-# ShareRT-Location
+# ShareRT-Location 📍
-Payload for sharing a real time location of a iOS device with Ducky Script for Flipper Zero.
+This is a payload made with Ducky Script that shares the real time location of a device into your Mail or Webhook.

+## Authors
+- Payloads made by [@brunoooost](https://github.com/brunoooost) and [jk759](https://github.com/jk759).

+## Contributing

+All contributions are always welcome!
+Please contact us.